Interactive Content Ideas For Each Stage Of The Buyer’s Journey

 Understanding your customers isn’t easy.
 But it does help to know what they’re looking for and when.
 This is why we take the help of a little something called the ‘buyer’s journey’.
 The buyer’s journey refers to the buyer’s process of moving from the awareness stage to the consideration stage and finally to the decision stage.
 Thee customers need to be nurtured and interacted with differently in each of their stages.
 You can use different types of interactive content to tend to different customers and push them further along their journey.
 We refer to this journey in the form of a three-staged funnel with buyers moving from the top to the middle and the bottom of the funnel.
 Let’s have a look at how you can use different types of interactive content ideas for each stage of the buyer’s journey.

 Top Of The Funnel

 The buyers at the top of the funnel are in the awareness stage.
 At this stage, the buyer realizes that they have a problem that they require a solution to.
-They tend to indulge into educational research to more clearly understand, frame and give a name to their problem.
+They tend to indulge in educational research to more clearly understand, frame, and give a name to their problem.
 At this stage, you make the buyer realize that they are facing a problem.

-Another example of real-life interactive content is by Hub, the company blog from High Speed Training.
+Another example of real-life interactive content is by Hub, the company blog from High-Speed Training.
 It used an assessment quiz on email marketing to help their customers know where they stand in terms of their knowledge on the same.
-Marketing companies that are looking for email marketing tools can really benefit for these kinds of assessments.
+Marketing companies that are looking for email marketing tools can really benefit from these kinds of assessments.